What is a Gift of Equity?

-Gift of Equity is is referred to a sale transaction of a residential property to a family member at a price less than the market value of the property and is calculated as the difference between the actual market price and the selling price.
-For instance, say your grandfather sells you his house at $100,000 which is currently valued at US $175,000, in this case the gift of equity will be $75,000
+A gift of equity refers to a sale transaction of a residential property to a family member at a price less than the property’s market value.
+It is calculated as the difference between the actual market price and the selling price.
+The seller can attach a gift of equity letter in the sale agreement with the specifics of their relationship with the buyer and the value of the equity.

 How Does Gift of Equity Work?